Homepage / Bullion Investment Basics: Investing Gurus / Thomas Sowell

-He writes as an advocate of the free market system, his political views are often labeled as Libertarian.
-Thomas Sowell has won several awards for his books and essays in economics and is currently a senior fellow of the Hoover Institution at Stanford University. |
+Thomas Sowell is an American economist, social theorist, political philosopher, and author.
+He writes as an advocate of the free market system; his political views vary between Conservative and Libertarian.
+Thomas Sowell has won several awards for his books and essays in economics and is currently a senior fellow at the Hoover Institution at Stanford University.
+In the short video above, Thomas Sowell explains his thoughts on Government Economic Intervention. |

 When Sowell was eight, his family moved from North Carolina to a neighborhood in Harlem, New York.
-He became the first in his family to have an education beyond sixth grade by attending High School.
+He became the first in his family to have an education beyond sixth grade by attending high school.

 In addition, he received a Master of Arts in economics from Columbia University in 1959 and a PhD. in economics from the University of Chicago in 1968.